 It is imperative that students, with the goal of attending college, can write basic essays with ease, speed and confidence.
-In this class, your child will become well-versed in the structure and application of expository, persuasive, compare/contrast and personal essays, which are found on most applications and scholarship forms for college, competitive summer programs and high school admission.
-In addition to the above, the students will learn how to approach the SAT Timed Writing Test through analyzing samples, as well as beginning timed practices.
+In this class using the IEW Writing philosophy, your child will become well-versed in the structure and application of expository, persuasive, compare/contrast and personal essays, which are found on most applications and scholarship forms for college, competitive summer programs and high school admission.
 Students will explore and implement many stylistic techniques within the structures of their essays that will assist them later in finding their voice within their own written words.
 They will learn how to use composition checklists to ensure that they have done a solid job editing their work.
 This class is high paced with the emphasis on EDITING – TRULY EDITING using their COMPOSITION CHECKLIST.
 The goal is for the student to understand that writing takes TIME and cannot be done in one or two sittings.
 It is expected that the students work a minimum of 45 minutes per day on their assignment; a minimum 7 – 8 hours over the course of two weeks to produce a well written paper.